gjwgit/rattleng/README.md

 recently provides current Rattle and template documentation and is available from Togaware (https://datamining.togaware.com).

+## How you can Help

+RattleNG will remain an open source application, free for anyone to use in any way they like.
+Contributions are welcome and the simplest is to make them through pull requests on github.
+You can fork my repository, make your changes, and push them back as a pull request to my repository where I can review and merge into the main product.

+There is plenty to do, and if you have a favourite part of Rattle, consider either implementing the GUI in Flutter for that component, or else write a simple template R script that takes a dataset `ds` and any other template parameters (as ``<<PARAMETER>>`` in the script) to then do it's stuff!
+The `<<PARAMETER>>` strings are filled in by the Flutter interface.
+See the growing number of scripts in `assets/scripts/`

+Suggested tasks can be found as github issues.

+## Rattle Resources

++ Bob Meunchen's review of Rattle: https://r4stats.com/articles/software-reviews/rattle/

 ## Some RattleNG teasers

 ### The traditional Rattle Welcome